 HEALTH & ILLNESS PROCEDURE 3b – Contagious Infections - Outbreak

-1. If an infant /child is diagnosed with gastroenteritis or Campylobacter, Salmonella and Escherichia coli (usually shortened to E. coli).
-They need to remain out from the school until their Doctor confirms in writing it is safe to return.
+1. If an infant /child is diagnosed with contagious infections such as gastroenteritis or Campylobacter, Salmonella and Escherichia coli (usually shortened to E. coli) etc. They need to remain out from the school until their Doctor confirms in writing it is safe to return.
 It is imperative that parents inform us if their child is diagnosed with any of the above as they directly impact on other infants/children in our care.

 2. An email will be sent to all parents informing them of potential outbreak.